FrameFMP/CustomDnDClass/README.md

 | 20th  | +6                | [Primordial Chaos](#Primordial_Chaos)                                                      | 6              | 15           | 4                           | 3   | 3   | 3   | 3   | 2   | 2   | 1   | 1   |

 <a name="Spellcasting"></a>
-## Spellcasting
+## Spellcasting Level 1

 The divine heritage bestowed upon you by your parents infuses your being with celestial magic.
-See [Spells Rules](https://www.dndbeyond.com/compendium/rules/basic-rules/spellcasting "Spells Rules") for the general rules of spellcasting and the [Spells Listing](https://www.dndbeyond.com/spells?filter-class=6&filter-search=&filter-sub-class=&filter-concentration=&filter-ritual=&filter-unlocked-content= "Spells Listing (Sorcerer)") for the sorcerer spell list.
+See [Spells Rules](https://www.dndbeyond.com/compendium/rules/basic-rules/spellcasting "Spells Rules") for the general rules of spellcasting and the [Spells Listing]([https://www.dndbeyond.com/spells?filter-class=6&filter-search=&filter-sub-class=&filter-concentration=&filter-ritual=&filter-unlocked-content= "Spells Listing (Sorcerer)](https://www.dndbeyond.com/spells?filter-class=2&filter-class=6&filter-search=&filter-verbal=&filter-somatic=&filter-material=&filter-concentration=&filter-ritual=&filter-sub-class=&filter-partnered-content=f)") for the sorcerer and cleric spell list.
+You can change your list of prepared spells when you finish a long rest.

 <a name="Ability_Score_Improvement"></a>
 #### Ability Score Improvement